 Q: What are the effects of these votes?

-A: Proposals 3 and 4 are advisory, and non-binding on our Board.
+A: Proposal 3 is advisory, and non-binding on our Board.
 However, the Board and the Compensation Committee will review and consider the results of these votes when evaluating our executive compensation program.